 2. Work as an SEO Expert

-Once you get a general idea of what do we mean by digital marketing, the next step is to master SEO and become an SEO expert.
+Once you get a general idea of what we mean by digital marketing, the next step is to master SEO and become an SEO expert.

-SEO has a critical role to play for the success of a digital marketing campaign, that’s why it’s important to learn how to optimize a website for search engines.
+SEO has a critical role to play in the success of a digital marketing campaign, that’s why it’s important to learn how to optimize a website for search engines.

 Building your SEO skills will also make it easier to work with other online marketing techniques.

 Although it is more likely that you will have dedicated SEO experts in your team, as a digital marketing expert you’ll have to supervise them and the most efficient way to do this is to have working experience with SEO.